fieldtrip/website/faq/how_can_i_fine-tune_my_bem_volume_conduction_model.md

 To make the highest quality BEM volume conduction model, FieldTrip offers a number of functions to manipulate these three classes of geometrical data.
 If we summarize the geometrical data as **anatomy**, **segmentation** and **mesh**, then we can consider functions that take one type of geometrical data as input, and return the same or another type.

-{:.alert-info}
+{% include markup/info %}
 We will refrain from using "head model" in the subsequent explanation, since each of the representations can be thought of as a "model describing the head".
+{% include markup/end %}

 ##  Converting anatomy to anatomy